SharonLutz/SharonLutz.github.io/software.md

 and implements the method from the following paper: <br>
 - **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease. *Open Journal of Genetics*.
 3(3).

-### RNAseqRare
-Performs expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
-On [GitHub](https://github.com/SharonLutz/software/tree/master/RNAseqRare) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Fingerlin TE.
-(2017) A Statistical Framework for Rare Variant Associations with RNA-seq Data.
-(Submitted)

 ### linkRARE